peteroupc/html3dutil/doc/H3DU.Material.md

 Diffusion color of this material (also called "albedo").
 This is the color seen when light passes through this material and bounces back; it scatters equally in all directions.
-Because different parts of an object are shaded differently depending on how directly they face diffuse lights, diffusion can contribute much of the 3D appearance of that object.
+Because different parts of an object are shaded more brightly the more directly they face diffuse lights, diffusion can contribute much of the 3D appearance of that object.

 This value is a 4-element array giving the red, green, blue, and